hastexo/hastexo-xblock/README.md

   in that provider at maximum (where "-1" means keep launching environments until encountering a launch failure, and "0" disables the provider).
-  `template` is the content store path to the orchestration template (if not given, `stack_template_path` will be used).  `environment` optionally specifies a content store path to a Heat environment file specifying template parameters for that provider.
+  `template` is the content store path to the orchestration template (if not given, `stack_template_path` will be used).  `environment` specifies a content store path to a either a Heat environment file, or, if using Gcloud, a YAML list of properties.
 If no providers are specified, the platform default will be used.

 * `ports`: A list of ports the user can manually choose to connect to.
 This is